Wyrdware/marching-cubes-terrain/README.md

 ![Demo](TerrainVis.png)
 ## How It Works

-- Scalar values are generated on the fly with a `ScalarPopulateStrategy` and cached in a dictionary.
+- Scalar values are generated with a `ScalarPopulateStrategy` and cached in a dictionary.
-- Chunks are created around a target object using a fixed range, then destroyed or reused when out of range.
+- Chunks are created around a target object using a fixed range..
 - Each chunk samples the scalar field and applies marching cubes to produce a mesh.
-- Field values can be modified at runtime and clamped between 0 and 1 to ensure stability.

 ## Areas for Improvement